-the second best gauge is possibly to have the residual mse being as close as possible to the MSE of the inherent noise.
+the second best gauge is possibly to have the residual MSE being as close as possible to the MSE of the inherent noise.

 To illustrate the above analysis, an experiment is carried out to evaluate the performance of boxcar 3x3 and boxcar 5x5 POLSAR filter on the AIRSAR Flevoland partial polarimetric data (HH-HV).

-A square 700x700 portion of the AIRSAR dataset is extracted, and the two POLSAR speckle filters is applied on to the patch.
+A square 700x700 portion of the AIRSAR dataset is extracted, and the two POLSAR speckle filters are applied on to the patch.

-Then the log-determinant images of the filtered outputs are display in Fig. \ref{fig:visual_eval_part_pol_boxcar_speckle_filters_3x3_vs_5x5}.
+Then the log-determinant images of the filtered outputs are displayed in Fig. \ref{fig:visual_eval_part_pol_boxcar_speckle_filters_3x3_vs_5x5}.

-At the same time the residual is computed for both cases filters and the images are also displayed in the same figure.
+At the same time the residual is computed for both filters and the images are also displayed in the same figure.

-Assumming the quantitative evaluation of SAR speckle filters can also be extended to POLSAR speckle filters,
+Assuming the quantitative evaluation of SAR speckle filters can also be extended to POLSAR speckle filters,

-the Mean Squared Error (MSE) of the filters residuals are computed and compared with the ``optimal'' value.
+the Mean Squared Error of the filters residuals are computed and compared with the ``optimal'' value.

 This value is computed